cloud-gov/cg-site/content/getting-started/accounts.md

 If you log into Cloud Foundry using your agency's account system, you can reset your password using your agency's normal process.

 If you log in with a Cloud Foundry account that has its own password (including `ORGNAME_deployer` accounts), you can reset your password by going to https://login.cloud.gov/forgot_password.
-You can also change your password from the command line with `cf passwd`.